isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 Yes, this is a caricature, but we have seen every individual mistake in production code, and worse.
-Note that the layout of `X` guarantees that at least 6 bytes (and most likely more) bytes are wasted.
+Note that the layout of `X` guarantees that at least 6 bytes (and most likely more) are wasted.
 The spurious definition of copy operations disables move semantics so that the return operation is slow (please note that the Return Value Optimization, RVO, is not guaranteed here).
 The use of `new` and `delete` for `buf` is redundant; if we really needed a local string, we should use a local `string`.